Email Drafts

 Multiple Versions of Saved Drafts

-If you save a draft multiples times, you might need to revert to an earlier version, so TouchPoint will save those versions for you when you have the administration setting UseEmailDraftVersioning set to true.
+If you save a draft multiples times, you might need to revert to an earlier version, so TouchPoint will save those versions for you when you have the administration setting UseEmailDraftVersioning set to True.
 You, of course, name your draft the first time you save it, and open that the next time you want to edit it.
 When you save that version, it will be named [name of draft]v.1.
 Your original will be named just [name of draft] without a version number.
 If you always select the latest version, the numbering will look something like the image below.

 This allows you to select any version you want in case you want to revert to an earlier version.